Maya's algorithm identifies the trade. Our partner PeakBot submits the order to your brokerage account.

 1,300+

-Maya trades bull call debit spreads — she buys the at-the-money call and sells a higher call on the same expiration.
+Maya trades bull call debit spreads,it buys the at-the-money call and sells a higher call on the same expiration.
 A profitable trade is one where the stock moves up enough that the spread increases in value.
 Maya's full trade history is publicly visible on the Maya Tracker page, including every entry, exit, P&L, and the rule that triggered each trade.

 * Past performance is not indicative of future results.
 All trading involves risk of loss, including possible loss of principal.